 There's a good chance that the temperature in your fridge is set lower than it needs to be.
 A refrigerator temperature of 37 degrees Fahrenheit and a freezer temperature of 0 degrees Fahrenheit will keep your food from spoiling, without causing you to spend unnecessarily (that's usually the middle setting on the temperature knob).

 To test the temperature of your refrigerator, place a thermometer in a glass of water, and check it the next day (or after the fridge has been closed for at least eight hours).
 To test the temperature of your freezer, place a thermometer between two frozen foods; then, check it after eight hours.

 Note: It can take up to 24 hours for a temperature change to take effect.

-Want to save even more?
-According to the Food and Drug Administration, refrigerator settings can safely be set as high as 40°F, while freezer settings can be set as high as 5°F.
+Do you want to save even more?
+According to the U.S. Food and Drug Administration, refrigerator settings can safely be set as high as 40 degrees Fahrenheit, while freezer settings can be set as high as 5 degrees Fahrenheit.

 02 of 11

 Fridges manufactured after 1993 often include a switch that lets you choose between an exterior moisture-reducing mode and an energy-saving mode.
 What's the difference?
 Set your fridge to the exterior moisture-reducing mode and a heater will kick on to keep condensation off the outside of the fridge; set your fridge to the energy-saving mode and it won't—an energy-savings of 5 to 10 percent.

 Note: If you have a newer refrigerator, it may have automatic moisture control, which eliminates exterior condensation without the use of a heater.